A Learning-based Framework for Topology-Preserving Segmentation using Quasiconformal Mappings: Related Work

 \subsection{Image Segmentation}

 Image segmentation has been studied extensively and various segmentation models have been developed in recent years.
 The active contour model \cite{kass1988snakes} is perhaps the earliest segmentation model, which evolves a parameterized curve iteratively to the object boundary.
 Later, Chan \etal \cite{chan2001active} proposed the active contour model without edge, based on the Mumford-Shah functional and level sets, to segment an image by curve evolution.
-The model has an advantage of allowing topology change.
-Another earlier work performed segmentation by the technique of $k$-mean clustering that sorts pixels to $k$ different clusters \cite{macqueen1967classification}.
+The model has an advantage of allowing topological changes.
 With the popularity of deep learning in recent years, a lot of segmentation models using deep architectures have been invented.
 Ronneberger \etal \cite{ronneberger2015u} proposed the learning-based segmentation model using the U-Net structure and achieved impressive results.
 The extension of U-Net for 3D volumetric images was later developed in \cite{milletari2016v,cciccek20163d}.
-To improve the framework, Zhou \etal \cite{zhou2018unet++} re-designed the skip connection to reduce the semantic gap between the feature maps of the encoders and decoders.
 As learning-based segmentation models require data, multiple works have been devoted to generating meaningful training data.
 A series of dataset \cite{tschandl2018ham10000,bernard2018deep,heller2021state,btcv2015} are organized and open to the public for research purposes.
 Some works design learning-based segmentation models by manipulating data.
 For instance, a segmentation framework, called nnUNet, was proposed in \cite{isensee2021nnu}, which uses only a standard U-Net architecture with a series of practical pre- and post- processing strategies on the images.
 This framework achieved outstanding results on multiple segmentation datasets.
 More learning-based models have been invented recently by adjusting the network architectures.
 Jha \etal \cite{jha2020doubleu} proposed to use one UNet to predict an initial mask and apply an additional one to refine the segmentation result.
-Farshad \etal proposed the Y-net, which contains two encoders in the architecture for image segmentation.
-Hatamizadeh \etal\cite{hatamizadeh2022unetr} build up a U-shaped segmentation transformer based on vision transformer\cite{dosovitskiy2020image}.